All Images Copyright 2008-2025 Jennifer Lavrenz

 My family moved here when my dad received a new job opportunity and I was 3 years old.
 I only have 2 memories of our time there since we didn’t live there very long.

 It was raining pretty heavily during a warm season and my dad was grilling baloney outside.
 Yes, grilled baloney!
-I took this yummy “treat”, sat on the curb, placed my feet in the streams of water that went down the road and fully enjoyed myself!
-I found out later that our family didn’t have much money at that time, but I didn’t know any better.
-I was happy and fully able to be a child.
-I had a roof over my head, a warm bed to sleep in, a family that loved me and grilled baloney to eat!
+I took this treat, sat on the curb, placed my feet in the streams of water that went down the road and fully enjoyed myself!

-The only other memory I have is standing by the front door crying as my mom left and I couldn’t go with her this time.
-It’s hard not being with your mom 24 hours a day when you’re only 3 years old!
+The only other memory I have is standing by the front door crying as my mom left and I couldn’t go with her!

 Jennifer Kaye xoxo